Aluminium or Stainless Steel; which is better?

-Whether to use aluminium or stainless steel is a common question we get asked when discussing product options with our customers.
-The simple answer is that if one was significantly better than the other, then all products would be made from either aluminium or stainless steel, but as is often the case, both have their advantages and disadvantages.
+"Aluminium or stainless steel?" is a common question we get asked when discussing product options with our customers.
+The simple answer is that if one was significantly better than the other, then all products would be made from either aluminium or stainless steel.
+However, as is often the case, both have their advantages and disadvantages.

-Therefore, at BS Fixings we review both options for most of our product ranges and often provide both aluminium and stainless steel alternatives.
-Generally, it is a cost versus performance decision that needs to be made and sometimes a lower cost material is perfectly adequate for the job in hand and there is no need to spend more on a product that is ultimately over-specified for the project.
+Therefore, at BS Fixings, we review both options for most of our product ranges.
+We often provide both aluminium and stainless steel alternatives, to suit any customers' needs.
+Generally, it's a cost versus performance decision that needs to be made.
+Sometimes a lower cost material is perfectly adequate for the job at hand.
+Often, there is no need to spend more on a product that is ultimately over-specified for the project.

-It is often assumed that aluminium is more expensive, but when you compare prices per KG, they can be remarkably similar, however, as aluminium is lighter, it can work out cheaper for a similar product as the weight of aluminium used is less (and hence cheaper).
+It's often assumed that aluminium is more expensive, but when you compare prices per KG, they can be remarkably similar.
+However, aluminium can work out cheaper for similar products, as the weight of aluminium used is less.
 Stainless steel is about 3 times heavier than aluminium, so a comparable product could work out at 3 times more expensive for the metal components which will be reflected in the final product price.

 Stainless steel is much stronger than aluminium, so for many products it is the preferred option.
 However, stainless steel is significantly heavier than aluminium, so the strength comes at a cost in weight.
 This is not ideal if weight is an influencing factor such as components for cars, airplanes or even bicycles, where performance is hindered by excessive weight.